-The local landscape character is extremely important to the local community for its scenic beauty, wildlife and historic interest and the contribution it makes to the areas distinctiveness and sense of place.
+34. The local landscape character is extremely important to the local community for its scenic beauty, wildlife and historic interest and the contribution it makes the areas distinctiveness and sense of place.
 One of the core principles in the National Planning Policy Framework is that planning should recognise the intrinsic character and beauty of the countryside.
 Furthermore, strategic policies for the conservation and enhancement of the natural environment, including landscape should include not only designated landscapes but also the wider countryside.

-The landscape of the town is of high quality.
+35. The landscape of the town is of a high quality.
 The built-up area of Dronfield is bordered to the north, south and west by land identified as Primary Areas of Multiple Sensitivity (AMES).
-These are the "most sensitive areas of landscape, which are most likely to be negatively affected by change or development and will attract a strong focus on the protection (conservation) of their environmental assets."7-24
+These are the "most sensitive areas of landscape, which are most likely to be negatively affected by change or development and will attract a strong focus on the protection (conservation) of their environmental assets."24

-Natural England identifies a number of landscape character areas.
-The western section of the town falls within the Derbyshire Peak Fringe and Lower Derwent Landscape Character Area7-15, and wooded slopes and valley landscape type.
+36. Natural England identifies a number of landscape character areas.
+The western section of the town falls within the Derbyshire Peak Fringe and Lower Derwent Landscape Character Area, 15 and wooded slopes and valley landscape type.
 This landscape type is characterised by "a rising, undulating landscape with many semi-natural woodlands, some of ancient origin, along steep slopes and valley sides with densely scattered hedgerow and watercourse trees.
 Ancient seminatural broadleaved woodland is a prominent characteristic of the Wooded Slopes and Valleys."
 The eastern section of the town falls within the Nottinghamshire, Derbyshire and Yorkshire Landscape Character Area, and Wooded Hills and Valleys landscape type.
 This area is characterised by "a broadly undulating upland with a strongly wooded character, defined by woodland, mixed farming and sparsely scattered settlement."

-The Historic Landscape Character Assessment7-15 work conducted by Derbyshire County Council identified the landscape around a small number of settlements, including Dronfield, as historically sensitive on account of their ancient enclosure, characterised by fossilised field strips or irregular field patterns.
-A Historic Environment Study7-16 commissioned by NEDDC to inform the emerging Local Plan provides a detailed review of landscape character in North East Derbyshire.
-The study highlighted a number of historic landscapes including: "Post 1650 enclosures with irregular fields", a feature prevalent with irregular fields", primarily to the north-west and containing a number of important sites of historic importance.
+- 37. The Historic Landscape Character Assessment15 work conducted by Derbyshire County Council identified the landscape around a small number of settlements, including Dronfield, as historically sensitive on account of their ancient enclosure, characterised by fossilised field strips or irregular field patterns.
+A Historic Environment Study16 commissioned by NEDDC to inform the emerging Local Plan provides a detailed review of landscape character in North East Derbyshire.
+The study highlighted a number of historic landscapes including: - "Post 1650 enclosures with irregular fields", a feature prevalent outside the settlement boundary - "Enclosures of unknown date with irregular fields", primarily to the north-west and containing a number of important sites of historic importance - "Industrial", includes two centrally located sites - "Ancient enclosures and fossil strip systems", found primarily to the north-east corner with a few to the north of the town - "Managed plantation/woodland", the largest of which is Frith Wood which appears on maps from 1835. - 38.
+The Historic Environment Study16 concluded that "The landscape of the constrained north outside the settlements, retains historic field patterns and historic woodlands that are characteristic of its industrial past.
+The wealth of Listed Buildings, Conservation Areas, Historic Environment Records and ancient parts of the Historic Landscape Characterisation pertain to this."